mustafaColak0/Stellar-Shield/README.md

 🗺️ Future Roadmap

--WalletConnect & Deep Linking: Integrating WalletConnect infrastructure to streamline mobile app interactions, allowing users to scan the dApp QR code to seamlessly trigger LOBSTR or Vibrant mobile wallet approvals.
+WalletConnect & Deep Linking: Integrating WalletConnect infrastructure to streamline mobile app interactions, allowing users to scan the dApp QR code to seamlessly trigger LOBSTR or Vibrant mobile wallet approvals.

--Live Phishing Registry: Connecting the native Security Detector to global malicious-address API databases to instantly display critical red alerts if a user attempts a transfer to a blacklisted malicious wallet.
+Live Phishing Registry: Connecting the native Security Detector to global malicious-address API databases to instantly display critical red alerts if a user attempts a transfer to a blacklisted malicious wallet.

 ---